KevinXu02/TRM/README.md

 }
 ```

-This code is based on the Hierarchical Reasoning Model [code](https://github.com/sapientinc/HRM) and the Hierarchical Reasoning Model Analysis [code](https://github.com/arcprize/hierarchical-reasoning-model-analysis).
+This code is based on the TRM [code](https://github.com/SamsungSAILMontreal/TinyRecursiveModels).